sktime/sktime/docs/source/get_involved/governance.rst

 Voting on appointments is one of the few activities that takes place on the project's private communication channels.
-The vote will be anonymous and should be set up by a member of the community council.
+The vote will be anonymous and should be set up by a core developer.

 While it is expected that most votes will be unanimous, a 2/3 majority of the cast votes is enough.
 The vote needs to be open for five days excluding